iden3/snarkjs/README.md

 snarkjs groth16 prove circuit_final.zkey witness.wtns proof.json public.json
 ```

-We create the proof.
-The above command will generate the files `proof.json` and `public.json`: `proof.json` contains the actual proof, whereas `public.json` contains the values of the public inputs and output.
+We create the proof. `groth16 prove` generates the files `proof.json` and `public.json`: `proof.json` contains the actual proof, whereas `public.json` contains the values of the public inputs and output.

-Note that it's possible to create the proof and calculate the witness in the same command by running:
+Note that it's also possible to create the proof and calculate the witness in the same command by running:
 ```sh
 snarkjs groth16 fullprove input.json circuit.wasm circuit_final.zkey proof.json public.json
 ```